radiant-rstats/docs/basics/app/correlation.md

 Create a correlation matrix of the selected variables.
 Correlations and p.values are provided for each variable pair.
 To show only those correlations above a certain (absolute) level, use the correlation cutoff box.

+> Note: Correlations can be calculated for variables of type `numeric`, `integer`, and `date`.
+Variables of other types with no more than two unique levels are transformed into 0-1 dummies and can also be selected.
+For these variable types, the first level is converted to a 1 and the second to a 0.

 <p align="center"><img src="figures_basics/correlation_summary.png"></p>

 A visual representation of the correlation matrix is provided in the _Plot_ tab.
+Note that scatter plots in the graph at most 1,000 data points by default.
+To generate scatter plots that use all observations use `plot(result, n = -1)` in _R > Report_.

 Stars shown in the _Plot_ tab are interpreted as: